 “Allow me to explain.
 After we married, four years ago…”

-I scanned the woman like a surveyor and feigned interest in her husband’s biography.
+While feigning interest, I scanned the woman like a surveyor.
+When she noticed and tugged on her skirt, I caught up with her husband’s biography.

 “What kinda business?”